sli0111/MNIST/README.md

 ```

 Next the dataset is loaded and prepared for modeling in three ways: (1) scale down the greyscale, (2) shuffle the dataset, and (3) split into train, test, and dev.
+A mini_train_data and mini_train_labels dataset is also created to reduce operating time in some of the data exploration.
+In total, there are 70,000 examples or rows of data and each example contains 784 columns of pixel values that represent the image.

 ```python
 # Load the digit data from https://www.openml.org/d/554 or from default local location '~/scikit_learn_data/...'